Ahmed Ben Bella: Early life

-Ben Bella was the son of a farmer and small businessman; he had five brothers and two sisters.
+Ahmed Ben Bella was born on 25 December 1916 in the commune of Maghnia.
+His father was a farmer and small-time trader.
+He had four brothers and two sisters.
 His oldest brother died from wounds received in the First World War, during which he fought for France.
 Another brother died from illness and a third disappeared in France in 1940, during the mayhem of the Nazi victory.

 Ben Bella began his studies in Maghnia, where he went to the French school, and continued them in the city of Tlemcen, where he first became aware of racial discrimination.
 Disturbed by the animus against Muslims expressed by his European teacher, he began chafing against imperialism and colonialism and criticized the domination of French cultural influence over Algeria.
 During this period, he joined the nationalist movement.